BrigitaGrybaiteBartke/Calendar-app/README.md

 * __Real-time Task Updates:__ Upon creating a new task, the task appears automatically at the chosen time and date within the calendar.

-* __Drag and Drop Functionality:__ In the week view, tasks can be moved to different times or dates through drag and drop interactions.
+* __Drag and Drop Functionality:__ In the day view, tasks can be moved to different times, while in the week view, tasks can be moved to different times or dates, all through drag and drop interactions.

 ### Technologies Used